HackSoftware/Django-Styleguide/README.md

 **The idea is to let your domain live separately, from your data model & API layer.**

-If we take the idea for having custom managers and combine that with the idea of letting the domain live saparetely, we'll end up with what we call a "service layer".
+If we take the idea for having custom queryset/managers and combine that with the idea of letting the domain live saparetely, we'll end up with what we call a "service layer".

-Services can be functions, classes, modules or whatever makes sense for your particular case.
+**Services can be functions, classes, modules or whatever makes sense for your particular case.**

-With all that in mind, custom managers & querysets are very powerful tool and should be used.
+With all that in mind, custom managers & querysets are very powerful tool and should be used to expose better interfaces for your models.

 ---